TheStoicBear/Stoic-WeaponShop/README.md

 Stoic-WeaponShop is a custom weapon shop resource for FiveM servers.
 It allows players to browse and purchase various weapons from different categories within the game.

-# Duely not there is more to develop.
-I wanted to get this out ASAP to show that I am working on it.

 ## Features